mcgregor-studio/christopher-mcgregor-capstone/README.md

  - Fill tool that recognizes lineart
  - Stamp tool with 4 different options
  - Spray paint tool
- - Clear all tool
+ - Clear all tool with warning

  ## Upcoming Items
+  - Stamp affected by colour changes
+  - Lineart turning purely black and white, then making all white transparent
   - Different cursors depending on active tool
-  - Google strategy implementation